dukcc/dukcc/README.md

 ![Profile banner](/banner.png)
-## dukc

 Hello!
-I am a web developer, UI designer, and graphic designer.
+I am a web developer and creative designer.

 I specialize in front-end, mainly Astro and React.
-I use Tailwind, GSAP, and Framer Motion.
+I love Tailwind.
+I like experienting with other UI frameworks too.

-I also like to experiment with other technologies, such as operating system architecture, Rust, bot development, and app development.
+I also like to experiment with other technologies, such as operating system architecture, bot development, and app development.

-I always use Figma to create a website/app design first, then I code it.
+I am learning Rust.

+I have too many ideas and too many projects.

 <details>
 <summary>Setup</summary>